Id Software: Formation

-The founders of id Software – John Carmack, John Romero, and Tom Hall – met in the offices of Softdisk developing multiple games for Softdisk's monthly publishing, including Dangerous Dave.
+The founders of id Software – John Carmack, John Romero, and Tom Hall – met in the offices of Softdisk based in Shreveport, Louisiana, developing multiple games for Softdisk's monthly publishing, including Dangerous Dave.
 Along with another Softdisk employee, Lane Roathe, they had formed a small group they called Ideas from the Deep (IFD), a name that Romero and Roathe had come up with.
 In September 1990, Carmack developed an efficient way to rapidly side-scroll graphics on the PC.
 Upon making this breakthrough, Carmack and Hall stayed up late into the night making a replica of the first level of the popular 1988 NES game Super Mario Bros.
 3, inserting stock graphics of Romero's Dangerous Dave character in lieu of Mario.
 When Romero saw the demo, entitled Dangerous Dave in Copyright Infringement, he realized that Carmack's breakthrough could have potential.
 The IFD team moonlighted over a week and over two weekends to create a larger demo of their PC version of Super Mario Bros.
 3. They sent their work to Nintendo.
 According to Romero, Nintendo had told them that the demo was impressive, but "they didn't want their intellectual property on anything but their own hardware, so they told us Good Job and You Can't Do This".
 While the pair had not readily shared the demo though acknowledged its existence in the years since, a working copy of the demo was discovered in July 2021 and preserved at the Museum of Play.